Greetings!

 Our City

-“Asheville is a cultural mecca of independent breweries, art studios, and five-star restaurants… the perks of civilization amid remote natural beauty,” writes U.S. News, which recently ranked it among the top ten cities in the U.S. for quality of life.
-Nestled in the Blue Ridge Mountains, Asheville had the second-highest net move-in rate in the country in 2024—drawing new residents from across the nation.
-With just over 100,000 residents and a growing metro of nearly 400,000, it attracts creatives, remote workers (Asheville ranks second in the U.S. cities for remote professionals), entrepreneurs, and spiritual seekers in search of beauty, pace, and purpose.
+“Asheville is a cultural mecca of independent breweries, art studios, and five-star restaurants… the perks of civilization amid remote natural beauty,” writes U.S. News, which recently ranked it among the top ten U.S. cities for quality of life.
+Nestled in the Blue Ridge Mountains, Asheville had the second-highest net move-in rate in the nation in 2024, drawing creatives, remote workers, entrepreneurs, and spiritual seekers in search of beauty, pace, and purpose.
+With just over 100,000 residents and a metro nearing 400,000, it is progressive, idealistic, and independent at its core.

-In the last decade, one local pastor was able to count more than two dozen church plants have failed here.
-This has lead to the common refrain that Asheville is where church plants go to die.
-But we believe the difficulty of the soil is the very reason for hope.
-It means the harvest, when it comes, will be real.
-We seek to learn from past attempts while prayerfully contending for a fresh work of God in this city.
+In the past decade, more than two dozen church plants have failed here, giving rise to the refrain: “Asheville is where church plants go to die.”
+Yet we believe the difficulty of the soil is the very reason for hope.
+Hard soil makes for an honest harvest.
+We long to learn from past attempts while prayerfully contending for a fresh work of God in this city.

 Our Vision